WILLE-DAC/documentation/WILLE by-laws.md

 Is the co-founding group of WILLE along with a co-founding ethical committee (angels).
 It's a special organ responsible for the guidance of the DAO towards success of its  main mission.
 KREDIT also curates proposals:

-I. If voter turnout is consistently low in the DAO, then proposals made by the KREDIT are to be approved by adaptative quorom biasing with negative turnout bias.
+I. If voter turnout is consistently low in the DAO, then proposals made by the KREDIT are to be approved by adaptive quorom biasing with negative turnout bias.
 Otherwise by simple majority.

 <p align="center">
 <b>( article 7-b )</b><br>